UCREL/pymusas/docs/docs/api/taggers/rules/mwe.md

 - __mwe\_lexicon\_collection__ : `pymusas.lexicon_collection.MWELexiconCollection` <br/>
     A [`pymusas.lexicon_collection.MWELexiconCollection`](/pymusas/api/lexicon_collection/#mwelexiconcollection) instance that
-    has been initialised using the `data` parameter.
+    has been initialised using the `mwe_lexicon_lookup` parameter.
     This collection is used to find MWE rule matches.

 <a id="pymusas.taggers.rules.mwe.MWERule.__call__"></a>